dwery4/egrtgww/arena/results.md

 * repeat 200 times
 * take the averages of the elo scores for each preset

+Additionally, I have not counted votes where both completions are identical.

 ### Comments

 1) I find that the top chat presets are all kind of the same.
 It may be due to the chat prompts being too simple and short, causing presets with low top_p to be favored.